"I never fall down. I always fight."

 During his time in the public sphere, Versace developed a complicated relationship with the press.
 While he was very open about every aspect of his life and his work, he also knew how the press worked, and he used the system to his advantage.
 He created controversial designs and used the press’ debate over his work to push himself higher into the realm of fame.
 He also understood, though, that not everyone could deal with publicity with the strategic grace he could, and he did his best to help celebrities hide their scandals.
 He had a house set up where his celebrity friends would hide until they were ready to face the press.
 Unfortunately, this generosity was not only extended to those who deserved it, but to people who truly and thoroughly deserved no kindness - Woody Allen is a prime example.
 Allen later gave Versace a role in one of his films, however, which makes one wonder if the house was an act of altruism on Versace or just another calculated step to push himself higher.

 Regardless of how he earned his place in the spotlight, Versace had it, and the press loved to talk about him.
 That is, with one glaring exception.
-Gianni Versace was openly gay, and because something most of the press believed it to be a flaw, they did their best to brush over it.
+Gianni Versace was openly gay, and because that was something most of the press believed it to be a flaw, they did their best to brush over it.
 In the case of Versace, the press had to airbrush an entire person out of their stories.
 Antonio D’Amico, a model of the Versace label, was also Gianni Versace’s boyfriend for fifteen years, before Versace’s murder in 1997.

 D’Amico met Versace in 1982 and had a successful career with the Versace company outside of his relationship with the owner.
 He worked in designing and modeling, which led to him working on projects outside of the label after Versace’s death.
 As Versace was based in Italy, and even though he traveled often, his relationship with D’Amico was not recognized under the law.
 Thus, after Versace’s death, D’Amico was willed a significant allowance and access to the houses, but these were quickly stripped away by Gianni’s siblings.